openlink/virtuoso-opensource/README.ANYTIME.md

 <b>X-SQL-State</b>: S1TAT
 </pre>

 The `Accept-Ranges` header returns a value of `none` to make sure a client-side application does not attempt to automatically start requesting byte ranges based on the `Content-Length`.

-The `X-SPARQL-Anytime` header returns both the current `timeout` value as well as the `MaxQueryExecutionTime` value both in milliseconds.
-It can be used by a client-side application to generate a form where the user can change the timeout and resend the request to the SPARQL endpoint using a new value for the `&timeout` parameter.
+The `X-SPARQL-Anytime` header returns both the current `timeout` value and the `MaxQueryExecutionTime` value both in milliseconds.
+It can be used by a client-side application to generate a form where the timeout value can be changed, resending the request to the SPARQL endpoint with a new value for the `&timeout` parameter.

 The `X-SPARQL-default-graph` header returns the SPARQL default graph.

 The `X-Exec-DB-Activity`, `X-Exec-Milliseconds`, `X-SQL-Message` and `X-SQL-State` headers can be used by the DBA or by the OpenLink Support staff to examine some query statistics.

-The response payload is the partial result-set returned in the requested format, even if the `HTTPAnytimeStatus` has been changed from `206` to another http status code.
+The response body is the partial result-set returned in the requested format, even if the `HTTPAnytimeStatus` has been changed from `206` to another http status code.

-### HTTP status code 400 (Bad Request)
+### HTTP Status Code 400 (Bad Request)

 This status code can be returned when the query contains a syntax error.

-Virtuoso returns the following response headers:
+Virtuoso returns these response headers:
 <pre>
 Accept-Ranges: bytes
 Connection: keep-alive